John D. Lawson (scientist): Career

-Awards and honorary degrees
+Books

+In 1977, he published his book The Physics of Charged Particle Beams was published (second edition 1989), which became a classic textbook on particle accelerators.

+Honors and awards

 Lawson was awarded the University of Cambridge Sc.D. in Physics in 1959 and made a Fellow of the Institute of Physics in 1970.
 In 1983 he was elected a Fellow of Royal Society for his contributions to the field of applied electromagnetism, in particular the physics of charged particle beams and high temperature plasmas.